ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/cluster-options.rst

      - :ref:`enumeration <enumeration>`
      - stop
      - How should a cluster node react if notified of its own fencing?
-A cluster node may receive notification of its own fencing if fencing is misconfigured, or if fabric fencing is in use that doesn't cut cluster communication.
+A cluster node may receive notification of a "succeeded" fencing that targeted it if fencing is misconfigured, or if fabric fencing is in use that doesn't cut cluster communication.
 Allowed values are ``stop`` to attempt to immediately stop Pacemaker and stay stopped, or ``panic`` to attempt to immediately reboot the local node, falling back to stop on failure.
 The default is likely to be changed to ``panic`` in a future release. *(since 2.0.3)*
    * - .. _priority_fencing_delay:

        .. index::